 So if you notice a lot of price fluctuations of a private label product on Amazon, it is probably also related to the use of a repricer.
 SellerLogic Repricer offers such Amazon pricing strategies as well.
 These include:

-Clear answer: Yes!
+It seems hard to believe that using a tool that automatically improves sales and visibility while knocking out your competition is legal on an e-commerce platform?
+Understandable, but the answer is: It is very legal.
 Amazon even has an interest in it, because dynamic price adjustment not only leads to merchants increasing their margins – it also generates more revenue for Amazon in the form of commission.
 The more attractive the marketplace becomes for new sellers, the more offers are posted, which in turn attracts new customers.

-This is also reflected in the fact that Dynamic Pricing tools are available on Amazon via the AWS interface, and providers have to undergo extensive audits to accredit the security of their servers, for example.
+This is also reflected in the fact that dynamic pricing tools are available on Amazon via the AWS interface, and providers have to undergo extensive audits to accredit the security of their servers, for example.

 Bottom Line: Dynamic Pricing Is on the Rise on Amazon

 It’s difficult to envision Amazon operating without dynamic pricing.
 Going forward, the sellers who will thrive are the ones who utilize sophisticated Big Data software to manage their pricing.
 Research has demonstrated that over 50% of product listings modify their prices at least 14 times a day, and implementing Dynamic Amazon Repricing results in higher profits.

 This study clearly shows that if you want to sell successfully on Amazon, you can’t avoid dealing with repricing in the long run.
 However, it is essential to make sure that it is a dynamic tool that can be adapted to the user’s needs.